5 Best Putting Mats in Golf (2025 Recap)

 The PrimePutt mat is durable, isn’t loaded with distracting alignment lines or gimmicks, and made for serious golfers.
 If you’re ready to improve your putting at home, there’s no doubt this is one for you.

-I’ve partnered with PrimePutt to offer you an exclusive 10% off discount.
+I’ve partnered with PrimePutt to offer you an exclusive 10% off discount to help you save on your investment.
 Use the code “WICKEDSMART” at checkout to save on your new putting mat.

 2. PuttOut AirBreak: Best for Breaking Putts